 Sandia Recommendation: Perform security assessments on software, services or platforms (SPPs) that are used by more than 10% of organizations or carry more than 10% of total transactions as measured by volume or dollar value.
 This percentage can be adjusted based on operational needs and total number of SSPs that fall within this range.
 In addition, the assessment team recommends that this be performed on an annual basis, or anytime there is a major update to a specific SSP.
 The assessment team recommends that software vendors, in partnership with their customers, determine specifics of these assessments to ensure that all relevant risks are addressed.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: As above, the committee noted that additional clarity regarding this recommendation would aid in the identification of considerations for standards development; specifically, the identification of references or parameters NAESB could evaluate.